gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ### No special types

-It is a best practise to organize information in different types, [for example Divio has](https://www.divio.com/blog/documentation/):
+In the software industry, it is a best practice to organize documentatioin in different types.
+For example, [Divio recommends](https://www.divio.com/blog/documentation/):

 1. Tutorials
 2. How-to guides
 3. Explanation
-4. Reference (for example a glossary)
+4. Reference (for example, a glossary)

-At GitLab we have so much product changes that we can't afford to have different types of information.
+At GitLab, we have so many product changes in our monthly releases that we can't afford to continually update multiple types of information.
-If we have multiple types the information will become outdated.
+If we have multiple types, the information will become outdated.
+Therefore, we have a [single template](structure.md) for documentation.

-We will not disting between the different types.
+We currently do not distinguish specific document types, although we are open to reconsidering this policy once the documentation has reached a future stage of maturity and quality.
+If you are reading this, then despite our continual improvement efforts, that point hasn't been reached.

 ### Link instead of summarize

 There is a temptation to summarize the information on another page.
 This will cause the information to live in two places.
-Instead link to the SSOT and explain why it is important to consume the information.
+Instead, link to the SSOT and explain why it is important to consume the information.

 ### Organize by topic, not by type